openframeworks/ofBook/chapters/intro_to_graphics/chapter.md

 Before we use alpha, we need to enable something called "alpha blending."
 Using transparency costs computing power, so [`ofEnableAlphaBlending()`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofEnableAlphaBlending "ofEnableAlphaBlending Documentation Page") and [`ofDisableAlphaBlending()`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofDisableAlphaBlending "ofDisableAlphaBlending Documentation Page") allow us to turn on and off this blending at our discretion.
 We need it, so enable it in `setup()`.

-Comment out the rectangle brush code inside the `if (isLeftMousePressed)` statement.
+Comment out the rectangle brush code inside the `if` statement that checks if the left mouse button is pressed.
 Now we can start working on our circle brush.
 We will use the `angle`, `distance`, `xOffset` and `yOffset` code like before.
 Our `for` loop will start with a large radius and step its value to `0`.
 Add the following:

 ```cpp
 int maxRadius = 100;  // Increase for a wider brush